About Me Button

 What was a big attraction and very important to me was the car was in extremely original and untouched condition, especially the wiring.
 Chopped up and spliced wiring would have been a deal breaker for me.
 That is also mostly not a skill I do not have.
 This is 60 year old possibly brittle wire insulation.
 What a nightmare doing repairs that could be.

 I believe the 40890 mileage to be original and correct not 140,000 miles which was another purchase attraction.
 Tom did not drive it at all in his 3 years of owning it.
 So my 60 year old Mustang has 145,000 miles LESS than my 23 year old Escape.
-While it is not a 1969 Mach 1 it does fit my current needs perfectly as a driver quality car.
+While it is not a 1969 Mach 1 it does fit my current needs perfectly as a driver quality car with an automatic trans, power steering and now power brakes.
+I can drive a manual transmission and would have 1 in a collection of cars but for having one car I want to drive it (cruise) not have it drive me.

 My_66_Mustang_8 small